 Remember that dogs are pretty smart – even if they don’t quite understand English or other languages, they’re good at interpreting the tone of your voice and your body language.

-Dogs can even ‘smell’ when you are feeling scared.
+Dogs can even “smell” when you are feeling scared.
 So, they’re actually have a better understanding than most people give them credit for.

 You can consult with your vet to find out if there are any underlying medical issues that might be the reason for your Golden Retriever behaving strangely.
 As a last resort, you might need to consult with a dog behaviorist.

 Golden Retrievers and Kids